Healthy eating

 To learn more about building healthy meals, check out Canada’s Food Guide.

 Working with a Registered Dietitian can also help you meet your nutrition goals.
-Ask your doctor how to get connected with a dietitian or visit Dieticians of Canada.
+Ask your doctor how to get connected with a dietitian.

 Having read the information in this section, consider the following